June 15, 2024

 Startups often use convertible notes and/or SAFEs (Simple Agreements for Future Equity) to raise money in the early stages.
 These are unpriced financing methods, which means they avoid the need to negotiate the company’s valuation.

-Bypassing negotiating the company’s valuation is helpful, especially for the earliest-stage startups where determining a fair valuation may be challenging.
+Bypassing negotiation is helpful for the company, especially for the earliest-stage startups, where determining a fair valuation may be challenging.

 Convertible notes are another form of unpriced financing often used by new startups.
 They are a form of short-term debt.
 Later converted into equity during a future priced funding round, they also feature a maturity date and interest rate.